 There are two different ways to change Ableton keyboard shortcuts.
-You will use key mapping for shortcuts in the main interface represented by buttons and parameters.
-To create a shortcut for a setting selected by a menu, you will have to set up key bindings using your computer’s settings.
+You will use key mapping for shortcuts in the main interface, represented by buttons and parameters.
+To create a shortcut for a setting selected by a menu, you must set up key bindings using your computer’s settings.

 Find yourself doing the same actions again and again in Ableton?

-If so, it might be worth investing a short bit of time in changing your shortcuts so that you can make your music production workflow as seamless as possible.
+If so, it might be worth investing a bit of time in changing your shortcuts to make your music production workflow as seamless as possible.

-Although Ableton already has many common shortcuts by default, you may also want to replace existing Ableton shortcuts, so they’re more comfortable or easier to remember.
+Although Ableton already has many common shortcuts by default, you may also want to replace existing Ableton hotkeys so they’re more comfortable or easier to remember.

 This tutorial will explain adding or changing common shortcuts using key mapping and key binding.